Phone: (541) 488-5789 | Fax: (541) 552-1561

 ABOUT KS WILD:

 Since our founding in 1997, the Klamath-Siskiyou Wildlands Center (KS Wild) has grown to become a significant regional force for conservation.
-Our goal is to protect roadless areas, old-growth forests, water quality, fish and wildlife habitat from unsustainable resource extraction and pollution and to restore those areas that have been impaired by more than a century of mismanagement.
-From our humble, volunteer-led beginnings fighting old-growth logging out of a home office in Williams, Oregon, we have grown to a staff of ten who serve as leaders in conservation efforts across the region.
+Our goal is to protect roadless areas, old-growth forests, water quality, fish and wildlife habitat from unsustainable resource extraction and pollution.
+We aim to restore those areas that have been impaired by more than a century of mismanagement.
+From our humble, volunteer-led beginnings fighting old-growth logging out of a home office in Williams, Oregon, we have grown to a staff of nine who serve as leaders in conservation efforts across the region.

 In 2009, we launched the Rogue Riverkeeper Program to better protect the public trust waters of the Rogue Basin and the world-class fishing and recreational boating opportunities that are so crucial to southern Oregon’s economy and quality of life.